-Fauchon remains the most iconic of Parisian food stores.
-It's expanding globally, but the flagship is still behind the Madeleine church.
-Established in 1886, it sells renowned pâté, honey, jelly, tea, and private-label champagne.
-Expats come for hard-to-find foreign foods (U.S. pancake mix, British lemon curd); those with a sweet tooth make a beeline to the pâtisserie for airy, ganache-filled macarons.
-There's a café for a quick bite.
-Prices can be eye-popping—marzipan fruit for €95 a pound?
+The most iconic of Parisian food stores is expanding globally, but its flagship is still behind the Madeleine church.
+Established in 1886, Fauchon sells renowned pâté, honey, jelly, tea, and private-label Champagne.
+Expats come for hard-to-find foreign foods (think U.S. pancake mix or British lemon curd), while those with a sweet tooth make a beeline to the pâtisserie for airy, ganache-filled macarons.
+There's also a café for a quick bite.
+Be prepared, though: prices can be eye-popping—marzipan fruit for €95 a pound?